ZeroShork/bridgeipelago-docker/README.md

  - Find the reason the children of this world have forgotten the meaning of Christmas

-In v1.2.5 messages will be colorcoded to their usefulness in the archipelago run.
+In v1.2.5 messages will be colorcoded to their usefulness in the Archipelago run.
 |Color|Item Type|
 |---|---
 |YELLOW|Progression Item|